Interview with the developer…

 We have some new and as well as familiar faces here at Standard Beagle.
 And it’s the unique qualities of each of our team members that makes this a special place.

-Each month, we’re introducing you to a team member so you can get to know them just a little better.
+Each quarter, we’re introducing you to a team member so you can get to know them just a little better.

 This month, meet Seth Jones.